-As Accounting Officer, the Principal has responsibility for reviewing the effectiveness of the system of internal control.
+As accounting officer, the Principal has responsibility for reviewing the effectiveness of the system of internal control.
 During the year in question the review has been informed by:

-- the work of the internal auditor; - the work of the external auditor; - the financial management and governance self-assessment process or the school resource management self-assessment tool - the work of the executive managers within the academy trust who have responsibility for the development and maintenance of the school control framework.
+- the work of the reviewer;

+- the work of the executive managers within the Academy Trust who have responsibility for the development and maintenance of the internal control framework.

+- the work of the external auditor;

-The Accounting Officer has been advised of the implications of the result of their review of the system of internal control by the finance and general purposes committee and a plan to address weaknesses and ensure continuous improvement of the system is in place.
+The accounting officer has been advised of the implications of the result of their review of the system of internal control by the finance and general purposes committee and a plan to address weaknesses and ensure continuous improvement of the system is in place.

-Approved by order of the Members of the Board of Governors and signed on their behalf by:
+Approved by order of the members of the Board of Governors on 30th November 2023 and signed on their behalf by:

-Felicity Corcoran Accounting Officer
+Marjorie Bannister Chair of Trustees Felicity Corcoran Accounting Officer